worldagroforestryuser/icraf-git-training/README.md

 icraf-git-training
 ==================

 A Training repository for ICRAF users to play around with.
+Show detached head messages.